 How to get registered

-If your GP thinks there may be a problem they will refer you to an ophthalmologist (eye consultant).
-You can be seen by the consultant at Bristol Eye Hospital, but for the majority of conditions, you can also be seen at the Eye Department at Weston General Hospital.
+2. You may be referred to an ophthalmologist (eye consultant).
+You can be seen by the consultant at Bristol Eye Hospital, but for the majority of conditions, you’ll visit the Eye Department at Weston General Hospital.

 Why should I be registered?